-There is no dividend distribution policy to shareholders.
+There is no dividend distribution policy to shareholders at this time.

 XIV.
 Critical Accounting Policies and Estimates

 The presentation of the consolidated financial statements involves estimates and assumptions that may affect the data presented.
 Changes in the estimates may affect the reported amounts.